We strive to create an environment that is structured enough to teach accountability for the consequences of choices,

 In order to earn release from the traditional program, residents must earn a minimum of 1,500 points.
 Each resident begins the day with ten points.
 Positive behaviors that exceed expectations earns plus points.
 Negative, disruptive rule breaking behaviors earn downgrades.
 The points are tied into a four level system.
 Each level has certain privileges designed to help the residents see the long term consequences of their behavior.

 The education program is built around a concept of individualized instruction.
-The residents attend a self-contained classroom located at the Breckenridge Middle School taught by EBD/LD teachers.
+The residents attend a self-contained classes located at the Breckenridge High School taught by EBD/LD teachers.
 Valley Lake staff help supervise the classroom and also provide tutorial assistance.
 Residents can also earn mainstream classes based upon behavior and school progress.
 They have the opportunity to make up classes or credits that they may have missed.
 Students may also work towards GED completion.
 Summer school sessions are held each summer.
 Valley Lake students have classroom access to accelerated math, reading, and writing programs.

 Valley Lake recognizes the importance of family involvement.
 Family involvement serves as a motivator, source of information, support for staff and son, and a part of the discharge planning.
 Positive family involvement is encouraged and appreciated.
 We encourage calls, letters, and visits.
 Sunday afternoons are designated as family time at Valley Lake.
 Residents in the traditional program with acceptable behaviors can earn home visits every other weekend.

 Weekly group sessions are held in which residents work on various topics from decision making to interpersonal skills.
 An integrated cognitive behavior change curriculum is used to address and identify problem behaviors and attitudes.
 The concept is integrated into the every day living practices at the Valley-Lake Boy's Home.